sy77777en/video_annotation_folk/labels_markdown/cam_setup/lens_distortion/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot captured without noticeable lens distortion.
+- A shot without noticeable lens distortion.

 - A video with a natural, undistorted perspective.